SleepDaemon/Modern-Steam/README.md

 # Steam Dark Mode
 Do you wish that Valve would update the look of steam already, because you're bored of the old look of it.
-Well look no further Modern Steam got you covered.
+Well look no further Steam Dark Mode got you covered.

 ![logo](https://i.imgur.com/OZvk1c7.png)

+# Notice
+The bugs mentioned below still exist, and I have tried my best to solve them but unfortantly failed.
+Also, I will no longer be doing updates on this repo, as I have given up on this project and no longer interested in it.
+I might do one last update later on where I fix mentioned bugs.

 ## Download
 Go to [Releases](https://github.com/SleepDaemon/SteamDarkMode/releases), read and download from the latest **Stable** release.